Card Wars - Adventure Time Review

 This game is available in the following languages: English, French, Italian, Spanish (Latin America), Brazilian Portuguese

-This app includes the option for adults to unlock or buy additional in-game items with real money to enhance game play.
+This app includes the option for adults to unlock or buy additional in-game items with real money to enhance game play, ranging from $0.99 to $29.99 USD (or equivalent amount in the applicable regional currency).
 You may disable in-app purchases by adjusting your device settings.

 iOS will keep you logged on for 15 minutes after an initial in-app purchase.
 Additional purchases won’t require a re-entry of your password during this 15-minute interval.
 This is a function of the iOS software and not within our control.